hackbynight/sentinel-training-fixes/README.md

 # sentinel-training-fixes
-Collection of edits and fixes for the busted up sentinel training docs
+Collection of edits and work arounds for the busted up sentinel training docs

 + Add a watchlist with _HighRiskApps data during deployment in module 1 or modules 4+ won't work.